PlatONnetwork/platon.py/docs/web3.parity.rst

 .. py:module:: web3.parity

-The ``web3.parity`` object exposes modules that enable you to interact with the JSON-RPC endpoints supported by `Parity <https://wiki.parity.io/JSONRPC>`_ that are not defined in the standard set of Ethereum JSONRPC endpoints according to `EIP 1474 <https://github.com/ethereum/EIPs/pull/1474>`_.
+The ``web3.parity`` object exposes modules that enable you to interact with the JSON-RPC endpoints supported by `Parity <https://wiki.parity.io/JSONRPC>`_ that are not defined in the standard set of Platon JSONRPC endpoints according to `EIP 1474 <https://github.com/platonnetwork/EIPs/pull/1474>`_.

 .. py:module:: web3.parity.personal